 Transparency and anti-corruption, climate action and sustainable development, digital commons and civic tech, access to information, open parliament, open government at the subnational level, francophonie, implementation of open government…: more than 300 panels, workshops, pitches, will drive the announcement of new commitments, the launch of collective actions and international collaborations, the exchange of digital resources and best practices and the presentation of concrete open government cases with a positive transformative impact on citizens’ lives.

-An OGP Toolbox for Open Government, referencing digital platforms proposed by administrations, civil society organizations and start-ups will be made available in order to foster digital resource sharing and collaboration.
+An OGP Toolbox for Open Government, referencing digital platforms proposed by administrations, civil society organizations and start-ups is now available in order to foster digital resource sharing and collaboration.

 Watch the 4th Open Government Partnership Global Summit's video !